FAQ for Students

 Yes.
 As announced in prior communications, for the 2021-2022 academic year the College is returning to the two-phase hiring process that was in place prior to the pandemic.
 All work-awarded students were given early access to apply for campus jobs starting in June.
 All students, including those without work allotments, will have access to apply for campus jobs starting in September.
 While we cannot guarantee that every non-work-awarded student will secure a job, we anticipate that a substantial number of openings will remain available in the second phase of hiring.

 Can I work remotely?

-The College is not able to approve any remote student employment, due to budget constraints and employment laws.
+Due to employment laws, the College is not able to approve any remote student employment.
 We understand that students and families rely on the work allotment in their financial aid packages to cover their costs.
 Given this, for all full-time students who are studying remotely, work allotments will be removed and replaced with comparable Bennington aid.
 The addition of this aid in place of an allotment will reduce the amount owed on Populi for the term or, in some cases, result in a credit, which will be refunded to students.
 This aid will be disbursed on the same schedule as all other aid.
 Students and families should contact financial aid with questions about their individual packages.